rmsalinas/truco/README.md

 ## 🛠 Installation & Usage

-### TRUCO is designed to be easily integrated into existing OpenCV-based C++ projects.
+### TRUCO is header-only, designed to be easily integrated into existing OpenCV-based C++ projects.

 ### Dependencies
 * OpenCV 4.12+